cvaliente/hive-kudu/README.md

   so we don't have access to the value of the partition fields in the writer/serializer)

 - Creating kudu tables
-- predicate pushdown for the IN () operator
+- predicate pushdown for the IN, NOT NULL, NULL, BETWEEN operator
 - UNIT TESTS!!
 - nice to have: SerDeStats (currently not available from kudu)
 - use the constants from the kudu-mapreduce package instead of redefining them in HiveKuduConstants